CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

     crypt4gh encrypt --recipient_pk your-username.pub < my_results.csv > my_results.csv.c4gh
     ```

-## Step 6: Export the encrypted files from the virtual Desktop
+## 6. Export the encrypted files from the virtual Desktop

 Once the file is encrypted, only the CSC project manager can export them via the Data Gateway application or programmatically using the Airlock client.